 There are three Standardized Field Sobriety Tests in Texas.
 These tests were studied by the National Highway Traffic Safety Adminstration, or NHTSA.
-They conducted series of studies designed to identify impaired drivers -- prior to chemical testing.
+They conducted a series of studies designed to identify impaired drivers -- prior to chemical testing.
 In other words, the tests help an officer determine whether to continue a DWI investigation, and ultimately make an arrest.

 The field sobriety tests were established in an attempt to gauge a person's divided attention with a series of physical and mental tasks.
 One of the goals of NHTSA was to standardize the field sobriety tests for use across the USA, which would allow for conclusions to be drawn from testing results.
-Source.
 As such, there are currently three standardized Field Sobriety Tests in Texas, recommended by NHTSA:

 Field sobriety tests have significant problems, some of which are actually address in the NHTSA literature.
 It's important to understand that you are not required to perform any of the Field Sobriety Tests, and there is no license suspension based on failure to do them.
 Of course, the officer will consider that a failure and take you to jail (please see DWI Refusals for more information on your rights and what you may refuse.)

 Horizontal Gaze Nystagmous (HGN) is a test where officers have you follow their finger or a small object with your eyes.
 The officer looks for a small, involuntary jerking of the pupil when your gaze reaches the corners of your vision.
 Generally, your gaze is smooth as it flows left to right, but if there's alcohol in your system, the gaze becomes choppy as you scan left to right.
-Your pupil will slighly bounce.
+Your pupil will slightly bounce.
 When an officer sees this bouncing, they will claim it's due to alcohol and you're impaired.
 They check for a lack of smooth pursuit by your eyes, distinct nystagmus at maximum deviation, and lastly the angle of onset of nystagmus prior to forty-five degrees.

 The Walk-and-Turn requires a person to walk nine heel-to-toe steps in a straight line, then turn and repeat the process.
 Before a person begins the Walk and Turn Test, the officer gives a detailed list of instruction, one after another.
 It's a long list of what to do, that most people could not recall, even sober.
-Among other things, a person is told to: keeping arms at sides, counting steps out loud, and constantly watch the feet.
-Take 9 steps, starting with one foot, and make sure each step is heel to toe.
-Turn with a series of small half steps, and spin, still watching feet and keeping hands at side.
-The officer looks for any cues that might show an error in the test or not following instructions, such as:

 The one leg stand has two parts: raising and holding your leg up, and counting to 30.
 Basically, the officer will instruct you to stand, with you feet together and arms at your side.
 Then, you raise one leg off the ground 6 inches high and count to 30 seconds.
 During the test, you need to keep your arms at your side and not use them for balance.
 Some officers will ask you to close your eyes, or tilt you head backwards, or other offshoots of non-standardized tests.
 During the test, the officer will note anything that is not correct, such as hopping, swaying, using arms for balance, placing your foot on the ground, or losing count.